-College for Information Technologies is a modern institution for professional study of information technology that educates professional engineers, bachelors of information technology.
+College for Information Technologies is a modern institution for professional study of information technology that educates professional engineers, bachelors and specialists in information technology.
 Its program is continually being aligned with contemporary world developments in information technologies and their application, conforming to the requirements and trends of domestic and international labour markets.
-In this approximation, it equally takes into account the needs of individuals, the labour market and society as a whole, through the prism of promoting innovation and excellence.
+VSITE equally considers the needs of individuals, the labour market and society as a whole, through the prism of promoting innovation and excellence.